averwhy/Scouting2022/README.md

 ```
 You'll need a firebase project set up to fill out the values accordingly.
 Then, run `npm i`.
 After that you should be all set to run `npm run start` to run the website locally.
+If theres issues talk to a mentor and they can put you in touch with me.